iredmail/docs/en_US/installation/0-setup.dns.md

 The end result of this record is, emails sent to `[user]@mydomain.com` will be delivered to server `mail.mydomain.com`.

-## SPF record for your mail domain name
+## SPF record for the mail domain name

 ### What is a SPF record